-After many lessons, I’m sharing the Best Wood Floor Cleaner for your hardwood flooring.
-I know many of you will be shocked to learn that homemade hardwood floor cleaner made with vinegar will damage your hardwood floors.
+After many lessons, I’m sharing the Best Wood Floor Cleaner for your hardwood flooring, especially for high traffic areas.
+I know many of you will be shocked to learn that the best hardwood floor cleaner is not a homemade hardwood floor cleaning solution made with vinegar.
+Don’t believe all the DIY hardwood floor cleaning solutions using vinegar.
+Vinegar will damage your hardwood floors.

 I’ve shared how I clean and deodorize my microwave and there’s nothing like my homemade fruit fly trap that I use apple cider vinegar as the lure.
 The point is, I love vinegar and still use it for many other household purposes.

-I have used vinegar on my old hardwoods in the past, thinking I was making a good eco-friendly choice for my home and family.
+In the past, thinking I was making a good eco-friendly choice for my home and family, I used vinegar on wood floors.
 If I wasn’t using a homemade cleaner with vinegar, I was using a steam mop.

 Both will damage your hardwood flooring.
 No wonder my flooring turned so dull in a matter of months.
 I had damaged the finish.

-Why Vinegar is NOT your Best Wood Floor Cleaner
+Why Vinegar is NOT your Best Hardwood Floor Cleaner

 - Vinegar is an acid.
-Even diluted with water it is still acidic enough to eat away at the finish of a floor. pH neutral cleaners are a safe bet for ensuring the finish lasts.
+Even diluted with water, there’s enough acid to eat away at the finish of a floor.
+The pH neutral cleaners are a safe bet for ensuring the finish lasts.

 - Read more from Bona on why you should avoid water and vinegar to best clean hardwood floors.

-Now that I know better, you can bet I am dedicated to using all Bona Floor Products, which like I mentioned are all non-toxic.
+Now that I know better, you can bet I am dedicated to using all Bona Floor Products, which, as I mentioned, are all non-toxic.
 I pick up mop refills, extra cleaning pads, or one of their spray bottle cleaners at my local Lowe’s or Home Depot.
 I also love the Wet Cleaning Pads for convenience.
 Use the Where to Buy locator here.
 I will never make these mistakes again!
 I have also researched and educated myself on the Do’s and Don’ts of wood floor maintenance.

 More Flooring Tips